jakelashbrook/discover-penwith/README.md

 - **Colour Scheme:**
 For the colour scheme I decided to use the colours of the Cornish Flag and the ceromonial colours.
-The main colours being black and white- reflecting the flag.
+The main colours being black (the generic black keyword in CSS), #edd587 (a sandy shade of yellow/brown) and #fafafa (white off shade)- reflecting the flag.
 And then a sandy/yellow colour for hover effects/links to add a distinctive finish to the site.

 - **Images:**
 All the images used on the site are either taken by myself, my partner or our local community facebook group with the permission of the owners for use in this project.
-There are a lot of images being used on this because when it comes to travel a picture really does "speak a thousand words".
+There are a lot of images being used on this project because when it comes to travel a picture really does "speak a thousand words".

 - **Site Appearance:**
-There is a clear and crisp repetition of colours and structured layout throughout the site so that Users are quickly and intuitively used to the sites design.
+There is a clear and crisp repetition of colours and structured layout throughout the site so that Users are quickly and intuitively used to the websites design.

 ## Wireframes